Devolutions/IronRDP/iron-remote-gui/README.md

-# Iron Remote Gui
+# Iron Remote GUI

-This is the core of the web client.
-Written with Svelte and build as Web-component.
+This is the core of the web client written on top of Svelte and built as a reusable Web Component.

 ## Development